Darkpaster/Darkpaster.github.io/src/content/topics/en/society/discrimination.md

 ### Physical Differences

 In physical strength, men do indeed surpass women by 40-50% due to greater muscle volume.
-However, a [study on sex differences in strength training](https://pubmed.ncbi.nlm.nih.gov/40028215/) shows that **relative hypertrophy after strength training is the same**—women build muscle mass just as effectively as men with the same training.
+However, a [study on sex differences in strength training](https://pubmed.ncbi.nlm.nih.gov/40028215/) shows that **relative hypertrophy after strength training is the same** — women build muscle mass just as effectively as men with the same training.
 An [analysis of muscle hypertrophy](https://peerj.com/articles/19042/) confirms this data.

 ## Multiple Forms of Discrimination